traxconn/talkino/readme.txt

 2. List of Support Agents
 3. Agent's Contact Details
 4. Agent's Contact Details
-5. Talkino Bundle's Feature of Time Schedule for Agents
-6. Chatbox Online Status and Talkino Bundle's Feature of Global Online Schedule
-7. Editable Text of Chatbox
+5. Chatbox Online Status and Editable Text of Chatbox
-8. Customizable Styles of Chatbox
+6. Customizable Styles of Chatbox
-9. Feature of Ordering for Chat Channels and Agents
+7. Feature of Ordering for Chat Channels and Agents
-10. Feature to Display or Hide the Chatbox on Pages
+8. Feature to Display or Hide the Chatbox on Pages
-11. Talkino Bundle's Feature of Contact Form when Chatbox is Offline
-12. Talkino Bundle's Feature of Google reCaptcha v3 to Prevent Spam of Contact Form
-13. Advanced Setting to Control the Option of Uninstallation
+9. Advanced Setting to Control the Option of Uninstallation

 == Changelog ==

+= 1.1.1, Sep 24, 2022 =
+* Added: New feature to reset all data of settings.
+* Added: New extension page to introduce Talkino Bundle and its premium features.
+* Improvement: Enhance the user experience by removing the display of Talkino Bundle features which are global online schedule, online schedule for agents, and contact form.
+* Improvement: New style of button in settings for online schedule.
+* Removed: The deprecated CSS.

 = 1.1.0, Sep 21, 2022 =
 * Added: New interface for post type of agents and ordering setting.